ParetoNetwork/ParetoDevelopmentActivityRelay/README.md

 <img src="https://status.pareto.network/badges/badge_member_count.svg"></img>
 <img src="https://img.shields.io/twitter/follow/ParetoNetwork.svg?style=social"></img>

 This is a public service to show real time and historical activity of the Pareto Network project.
-Primarily it pulls in github commits from private internal codebase repository - which the community cannot see - and posts the commits in a public repository.
+Primarily it pulls in github commits from private internal codebase repositories - which the community cannot see - and posts the commits in a public repository.

 Discuss project activity in our [Telegram Chat](https://t.me/paretonetworkdiscussion)